pepihasenfuss/pepihasenfuss/README.md

 Ungravel helps individuals to build a self-governed group, potentially attracting funding.

 Ungravel groups may found a start-up or any other initiative together.
-Ungravel saves each members' belongings and share.

 It creates a fair and safe space for informal team building, entirely based on Ethereum Naming Service, ENS, and the ENS Manager.
 <br><br>